 Follow your list

 School supply lists are available now for most areas of the country.
 Print the list and bring it with you every time you go shopping.
 And follow it.
-It’s easy to be lured in to buying a Limited Edition Justin Bieber four-wheel backpack with detachable water bottle and matching hat, but it’s a waste of money if your child’s school doesn’t allow wheeled backpacks.
+It’s easy to be lured in to buying a Lalaloopsie four-wheel backpack with detachable water bottle and matching hat, but it’s a waste of money if your child’s school doesn’t allow wheeled backpacks.